Draw the Lewis structure for the following ions. Be sure to calcu... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Draw the Lewis structure for the following ions.
-Be sure to calculate the formal charge of each atom to confirm that your structure is correct. (d) AlCl⁻₄
+Be sure to calculate the formal charge of each atom to confirm that your structure is correct. (b) H⁺

 Verified Solution